Akkiros/rspec-rails-tutorial/README.md

 ### Associations

-In blog, 1 user can have many posts and one post can have many comments.
+In blog, one user can have many posts and one post can have many comments.
 Yes, it's 1:N associations!
 Now we test User model has proper association with Post.

 Add following codes in ``app/models/user.rb``